-In addition, some senior managers participate in one of the Group's personnel incentive measures, the stock-option plan.
-Depending on the fortunes of the stock market, this stock-option plan might not motivate plan participants but rather could reduce their motivation and cause them to leave the Group.
+In addition, some senior managers participate in the stock option plan, one of the Group's personnel incentive measures.
+This stock-option plan might not motivate plan participants but rather could reduce their motivation and cause them to leave the Group.